On Axially Symmetric Space-Times Admitting Homothetic Vector Fields in Lyra's Geometry

 \section{Discussion and conclusion}

 Homothetic symmetry is one of the most important types of symmetries, because it plays a dominant role in the dynamics of cosmological models \cite{RJ85,C03}.\\ In this paper, we studied this symmetry of axially symmetric space-times within the framework of Lyra's geometry.
-When the displacement vector, {\bf{$\phi$}}, is function of $t$, we obtained HVF and found that its expression depends on the scale factor $f(\chi)$.
-In the case when {\bf{$\phi$}} is constant the time component of the HVF tends to infinity when $\beta=0$.
-This means that we can't compare the obtained results with those obtained in GR, using Riemannian geometry.\\ The second aim of this paper was to use the homothetic symmetry to simplify EFE.
-We assumed that the space-time under consideration admits this symmetry and found the exact solutions without more assumptions on the space-time as made in the most of literatures.
+When the displacement vector, {\bf{$\phi$}}, is function of $t$, we obtained homothetic vector field and found that its expression depends on the scale factor $f(\chi)$.
+In the case when {\bf{$\phi$}} is constant the time component of the homothetic vector field tends to infinity when $\beta=0$.
+This means that we cannot compare the obtained results with those obtained in GR, using Riemannian geometry.\\ The second aim of this paper was to use the homothetic symmetry to simplify EFE.
+We assumed that the space-time under consideration admits this symmetry and found the exact solutions without more assumptions on the space-time as made in most of the literatures.
 We classified the obtained solutions according to the values of $f(\chi)$ and the constant $k$ into two classes.
 We found that the two classes of solutions are singularity-free at the initial epoch $t=0$ and have vanishing accelerations.
-For these solutions $\lim_{t\rightarrow \infty}(\frac{\sigma}{\Theta}) \neq 0$, that is, they are not approach isotropy for large time $t$.The all obtained solutions are expanding with time because their volume element increases as the time increases.
+For these solutions $\lim_{t\rightarrow \infty}(\frac{\sigma}{\Theta}) \neq 0$, that is, they do not approach isotropy for large time $t$.
+All obtained solutions are expanding with time because their volume element increases as the time increases.